genecoin-science/genecoin_development/README.md

 ## Abstract

 Science is collaborative and cooperative (even though also competitive) and money is the best tool to bring people together.
-So, for the purpose of creating an ecosystem to speed up biodiversity based biotechnology to foster a bioeconomy, it makes a lot of sense to create a community currency.
-Genecoin is the community cryptocurrency that will allow scientists, entrepreneurs, financiers, philanthropist, service providers, labs, researchers together, to interact in a fast, safe and cheap way to make this change happen and promote bioeconomy.
+So, for the purpose of creating an ecosystem to speed up biodiversity based biotechnology to foster a bioeconomy, it makes a lot of sense to create a complementary currency.
+Genecoin is the complementary cryptocurrency that will allow scientists, entrepreneurs, financiers, philanthropist, service providers, labs, researchers together, to interact in a fast, safe and cheap way to make this change happen and promote bioeconomy.
 Genecoin operates in the Ethereum blockchain and it is available at the Proof exchange.
 It starts now and it will live in the blockchain forever.

 ## The decentralisation of science